 Secondly, osteoblasts help in regulating the mineralization of bone.
 Some of the primary functions of osteoblasts are mentioned below:

-- Osteoblasts also secrete a regulatory protein that is involved in the regulation of phosphate excretion from the kidneys.
+- Osteoblasts also secrete a regulatory protein involved in regulating phosphate excretion from the kidneys.

-- After osteoblasts have finished the making up of new bone, some of them will differentiate into osteocytes and rest of them will surround the matrix of the bone.
-Some of them, if remained, will either stay on the surface of the new bone or mature into lining cells.
+- After osteoblasts have finished making up new bone, some will differentiate into osteocytes, and the rest will surround the bone matrix.
+Some of them, if they remained, would either stay on the surface of the new bone or mature into lining cells.

 - Lining cells are involved in the transport of calcium from inside and outside of the bone.